Remenham: Strowdes/Vyne Place/Park Place

 Once a large manor, less significant than the above, its owners have included Lord Archibald Hamilton, son of William 3rd Duke of Hamilton.
 He built the house standing.
 About 1738 Lord Archibald sold the estate to Frederick, Prince of Wales, father of George III, who occupied it during his estrangement from his father King George II.
 In 1752 it was purchased by General (afterwards Field-Marshal) the Hon.
 Henry Seymour Conway, who started the cultivation of lavender in Remenham and established a distillery.
-The house, which he had much improved, became the rendezvous of many distinguished people, among whom were Horace Walpole, David Hume, the poet Thomas Gray, and sculptress Anne Seymour Damer, who carved the keystones of Henley Bridge.
+The house, which he had much improved, became the rendezvous of many distinguished people, among whom were Horace Walpole, David Hume, the poet Thomas Gray, and sculptor Anne Seymour Damer, who carved the keystones of Henley Bridge.
 The grounds were laid out by Conway according to the taste of the period.
 At the upper end of the Happy Valley in the park was placed a Grecian ruin built of stones brought from Reading Abbey, and stones from the same place were used to build the bridge over the valley which carried the road from Henley to Wargrave.
 On a hill beyond the pleasure grounds was a Druidic temple presented to Conway by the inhabitants of Jersey (where it was found near St. Helier in 1785), when he was governor of that island.